 “This is not a pitch deck.
-It is a signal.”
+It is a magnet.”

 The Spirit